NobleMajo/discord-bot-typescript-boilerplate/README.md

 ```

 # development
-Use the following command to run the bot with ts-node and automatically start when files in the source folder change:
+Use the following command to run the bot with `ts-node` and automatically start when files in the source folder change:
 ```
 npm run dev
 ```

-# new cmd
+# New cmd
-1. Create a file in the "cmd" folder in the "src" folder.
+1. Create a file in the `./src/cmds` folder.
-   The file extension should be "<name>.cmd.ts".
+   The file extension should be `<name>.cmd.ts`.
-2. Use the "registerCommand" function to register a new command in the global CmdManager created in the "index.js"
+2. Use the `registerCommand(<builder>, <handler>)` function to register a new command in the global CmdManager created in the `index.js`
-3. Check if the command get registered by starting the bot and check the "Loaded commands:" logs.
+3. Check if the command get registered by starting the bot and check the `# Loaded commands:` logs.

 # new porject
 Init a new discord bot project from scratch with the following commands: